maxzheng/great-life-guide/README.md

 Like exerise that improves the body, simply using your brain will improve your intelligence.
 The more that you use it, the more intelligent that you will become.
 Best way to use the brain is by mastering the other essential skills.

-Successful life only requires a certain level of intelligence.
-And high intelligence may not yield a successful life as many other skills are required.
+A good life only requires a certain minimal level of intelligence.
+A higher intelligence does make acquiring other skills easier and make better use of them.
+And high intelligence won't yield a good life without the other essential skills.

 Leadership
 ----------